This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 The other parameters of the motif fill type (see Picture No. 12 below) are:

-defines movement of motifs in each row with respect to previous row.
+Shift defines the movement of motifs in each row with respect to the previous row.

-Scale parameter determines the size of the motif and consequently the length of fill stitches.
+Scale parameter determines the size of the motif and consequently the length of the fill stitches.

-Distant Motif Rows Jumps (if loose density) defines whether the jump (trim) or connection is inserted between distant rows of motifs or stitches.
+Distant Motif Rows Jumps (if loose density) defines whether a jump (trim) or connection is inserted between distant rows of motifs or stitches.

-Density is distance between motif rows measured in tenths of millimeters (i.e. density 160 means 16 mm distance between 2 rows).
+Density is the distance between motif rows measured in tenths of a millimeter (i.e., a density of 160 means 16 mm distance between 2 rows).

-Pull Compensation is extension of each stitch on edge of object in order to compensate for thread pull (on elastic fabric) or sinkage (on fleece).
-The thread pull and sinkage causes that object is smaller (narrower) than intended.
-Normal value for pull compensation is 1 or 2.
-Use higher values (3, 4 or 5) for elastic fabric or fleece.
-These values are displayed in tenths of millimeter (1/10 mm).
+Pull Compensation is the extension of each stitch on the edge of an object to compensate for thread pull (on elastic fabric) or sinkage (on fleece).
+Thread pull and sinkage cause the object to be smaller (narrower) than intended.
+The normal value for pull compensation is 1 or 2.
+Use higher values (3, 4, or 5) for elastic fabric or fleece.
+These values are displayed in tenths of a millimeter (1/10 mm).

-Angle of fill stitches is changed by clicking on circular angle indicator.
+Angle of fill stitches is changed by clicking on the circular angle indicator.

-Gradient affects the distance between rows of stitches or motifs within object.
-If density is 4.0 and gradient is 30.0, for example, the distance of rows will gradate from 0.2 mm to 15 mm according to set Gradient Type (Gradient Type box).
+Gradient affects the distance between rows of stitches or motifs within an object.
+If the density is 4.0 and the gradient is 30.0, for example, the distance between rows will graduate from 0.2 mm to 15 mm according to the set Gradient Type (Gradient Type box).

 Effect.
-Plain Fill and Motifs Fill may be combined with additional effects like Wave, Contour fill, Radial fill, Square fill and Rounded fill.
-Parameters of Wave can be adjusted by clicking on the wave control or by pressing mouse button on parameters values.
+Plain Fill and Motif Fill may be combined with additional effects like Wave, Contour fill, Radial fill, Square fill, and Rounded fill.
+Parameters of Wave can be adjusted by clicking on the wave control or by pressing the mouse button on parameter values.
 Wave parameters define the curve of fill rows.
-Radial, Square and Rounded fill effects create stitches in a spiral starting from the 'Focus Point' of the object.
+Radial, Square, and Rounded fill effects create stitches in a spiral starting from the 'Focus Point' of the object.

 12. Lettering with motif fill pattern